DainiusPra/GaCD_project/README.md

 Getting and Cleaning Data - course project.

+AvgResults.txt - output of the script

+CodeBook.md - describes dataset, its transformation and variables

+run_analysis.R - main script for the analysis

 The script run_analysis.R operates on UCI Human Activity Recognition dataset.
 It could be downloaded from the following location https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip